Cooperx521/ScaleCap/README.md

 <div align="center"></div>
 <p align="center">
   <p>
 🌈We introduce <strong>ScaleCap</strong>, an <strong>inference-time scalable image captioning</strong> strategy that generates comprehensive and detailed image captions.
 With ScaleCap, we construct a dataset containing <strong>450k image-caption pairs</strong> for use by the open-source community.
 Our key observations highlight two <strong>inherent biases</strong> in LVLMs: <strong>multimodal bias</strong> resulting in <strong>imbalanced descriptive granularity</strong>; <strong>linguistic bias</strong> leading to hallucinated descriptions of non-existent objects.
 To address these issues, we propose two novel components: heuristic question answering and contrastive sentence rating.
-Extensive modality alignment experiments demonstrate the effectiveness of ScaleCap.
+Extensive experiments demonstrate the effectiveness of ScaleCap.

   </p>